In the context of a donation by Margrave Leopold III, an altar of Mary is mentioned in a document.

 The Capella speciosa at the Stiftsplatz is torn down

-The Albrecht Altar is transferred to Klosterneuburg Monastery (now displayed at the Chapel of St Sebastian)
+The Albrecht Altar is transferred to Klosterneuburg Abbey (now displayed at the Chapel of St Sebastian)

 until 1806.
 First occupation by the French troops.
-On 20 December 1805, Napoleon visits the monastery
+On 20 December 1805, Napoleon visits the abbey

 Second occupation by the French troops